-School Principal name: Gerri Walker
+School Principal Name: David Marino

-• Deputy Principal's name: Brent Bloffwitch
+Deputy Principal's Name: Brent Bloffwitch

 Year of opening: Nuriootpa High School was established in 1935 to provide secondary education for students in the Barossa Valley.
 The school was officially opened on 25 September 1937 with an enrolment of 95 students.
-The Barossa Regional Disability Unit commenced in 1998, the Flexible Learning Centre was established in 2015 and a Regional Special Class was established in 2020.
+The Barossa Regional Inclusive Education Unit commenced in 1998, the Tailored Learning Centre was established in 2015 and a Regional Special Class was established in 2020.
 The Inclusive Education Centre now consists of 3 Disability Unit classrooms and 3 Special Classes ranging from Years 7 - 12.